itsnishit/iiitb_elc/README.md

 # iiitb_elc - Elevator Controller

 ## INTRODUCTION
- The project illustrates how an elevator controller can be designed for as many floors as per the requirement.
-Here, a 10-storey elevator control system has been proposed.
+ The project below illustrates how an elevator controller can be designed for as many floors as per the requirement.
+Here, an 8-storey elevator control system has been proposed.

 The elevator decides the direction of movement of the elevator